 I am a nature lover.
 I paint nature because I want to emphasize how lovely, fragile and vital it is.
 Since childhood I have been in awe of trees, mountains, rivers.
 To me, nature is overpoweringly grand, a force to be revered.
 It evokes emotions and feelings of reverence and grace.
 Because I am a nature lover, a meadow wanderer, an adorer of trees, I am an environmentalist.
 I also like to investigate how the natural world works; how trees grow, how water flows, how patterns form.
 I paint the beauty that I see around me or in my imagination.
 I want to capture the beauty that exists even in unlikely places.

-I consider my a Contemporary Impressionist painter.
+I consider myself a Contemporary Impressionist painter.
 When I paint, I ask myself how is this painting going to bring to the viewer an emotional connection with the natural world.
 I build and reveal a sense of place and movement in my landscapes by first using paint to lay down a background color, then a thick application of paint to give the image depth and a sense of terrain.
 All of my paintings ask the viewer to consider the beauty, fragility and health of our environment.